ZHiro25/Data-Science-Project-1/README.md

 # Project 1
-Authors: Karen, James, Brent, Kyle, Jason, Keanu
+Authors: Karen, James, Brent, Kyle, Jacob, Keanu

 Date: Oct.
 20th 2021

 ## Project Goal & Question
 The goal of this project was to analyze the relationship between median income of a county and how that might affect its COVID fatality rates, total cases, and total deaths.
-We wondered, “Would a higher median income lead to a lower fatality rate, and vice versa?”.
+We wondered, “Would a higher median income lead to a lower fatality rate, and vice versa?” -[New York Times Github](https://github.com/nytimes/covid-19-data).

 ## Background
 Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
 Most people who catch COVID-19 have mild symptoms, but some people become severely ill.
 Over 44 Million people in the United States have gotten COVID-19.
 Over 700 Thousand people in the United States have died from COVID-19.
 Vaccines have been developed against COVID-19 to effectively protect populations